 SDUIH has Certified Patient Navigators who are trained to answer your questions about the Marketplace and can help you apply and enroll.
 They are available by appointment at each clinic site.
-Call your local clinic to set up an appointment today:
+Contact your local clinic to set up an appointment today!

 Kris Bluestone, Pierre